broadinstitute/bvas/docs/source/index.rst

 ==================

-This is the documentation for BVAS, a package for inferring selection effects from genomic surveillance data using Bayesian methods.
+This is the documentation for BVAS, a package for inferring selection effects from genomic surveillance data using Bayesian methods, in particular Bayesian Viral Allele Selection.
 Please see the `GitHub repo <https://github.com/broadinstitute/bvas>`__ for more details.

 Requirements